Attachment theory: Neurobiology of attachment

 In addition to longitudinal studies, there has been psychophysiological research on the neurobiology of attachment.
 Research has begun to include neural development, behaviour genetics and temperament concepts.
 Generally, temperament and attachment constitute separate developmental domains, but aspects of both contribute to a range of interpersonal and intrapersonal developmental outcomes.
 Some types of temperament may make some individuals susceptible to the stress of unpredictable or hostile relationships with caregivers in the early years.
 In the absence of available and responsive caregivers it appears that some children are particularly vulnerable to developing attachment disorders.

-Social background factors affect the quality of caregiving received at infancy and childhood and can thus correlate with variations in an individual's neurological systems which controls stress regulation.
+Social background factors affect the quality of caregiving received in infancy and childhood and can thus correlate with variations in an individual's neurological systems that regulate stress.
 In psychophysiological research on attachment, the two main areas studied have been autonomic responses, such as heart rate or respiration, and the activity of the hypothalamic–pituitary–adrenal axis, a system that is responsible for the body's reaction to stress.
-Infants' physiological responses have been measured during the Strange Situation procedure looking at individual differences in five simple social behaviours.
-Some recent studies suggest that early attachment relationships become molecularly instilled into a child's cells, thus affecting later immune system functioning.
+Infants' physiological responses have been measured during the Strange Situation procedure, looking at individual differences in five simple social behaviours.
+Some recent studies suggest that early attachment relationships are encoded at the molecular level in a child's cells, thereby affecting later immune system functioning.
 Some studies suggest that early negative experiences (not necessarily attachment-relevant) affect the immune system in ways which may raise the chances of suffering from cardiovascular disease, autoimmune diseases, and certain types of cancer.